 About the Program

-Century College's Cybersecurity and Cloud computing program prepares students for careers in Cybersecurity, information assurance, computer incident, investigation, cyberspace ethics and computer law.
+Century College's Cybersecurity, Virtualization and Forensics computing program prepares students for careers in Cybersecurity, information assurance, computer incident, investigation, cyberspace ethics and computer law.
 Cybersecurity is the activity or process, ability or capability, or state whereby information and communications systems and the information contained therein are protected from and/or defended against damage, unauthorized use or modification, or exploitation.

 This program is designed to fill a critical and growing need for cybersecurity personnel in the public and private sector.
 Students completing this curriculum will be capable of investigating and defending computer crimes/attacks, properly seize and recover computer evidence.
 Computer evidence may also be relevant in human resources, employment proceedings, civil disputes and criminal cases.
 Students will: